 This profile refers to members of armed groups of herders and farmers, as well as to (unarmed) individuals in the herders’ and farmers’ communities affected by the conflict between those armed groups.

 The conflict between herders and farmers is related to the increasing shortage of land and water, propelled by desertification, insecurity and the loss of grazing land to expanding settlements.
-The above-mentioned factors have lead to increased migration of herders from northern and middle Nigeria southwards.
+The above mentioned factors lead to increased migration of herders from northern and middle Nigeria southwards.
 These herder communities are mostly Fulani, but other ethnicities are also represented.
 The conflict has acquired three dimensions: ethnic (Fulani vs other Nigerian ethnicities), religious (Muslim herders vs Christian southerners), and cultural (nomadic vs sedentary).
-It also has an increasing political dimension as President Buhari, a Fulani himself, has been accused of tribalism and of looking away from the conflict.
+It also has an increasing political dimension as President Buhari, a Fulani himself, is accused of tribalism and of looking away from the conflict.
 In the background of the herders-farmers conflict there are also the nation-wide legal and social differences between the ‘indigenes’ or ‘natives’ (those whose fathers were born in the area and who are granted preferential land rights over settlers) and the ‘settlers’ (those who settled in the area later).
-[Targeting, 3.7; Security situation 2018, 3.2]

 Individuals under this profile, including armed and unarmed farmers and herders in the regions where the clashes take place, could be exposed to acts of such severe nature that they would amount to persecution (e.g. killing, rape, abduction).